kernelcoinproject/kernelcoin/mining_guide.md

 You might be able to use other software as well with extensive modifications :)

 Kernelcoin is a fork from ltc 21.4 and currently has segwit enabled, but a nonactive mweb.
-Your pool/miner needs to be aware of gbt and mweb from 2022 to be able mine properly.
+Your pool/miner needs to be aware of gbt and mweb from 2022 to be able to mine properly.

 ## ASIC